 Two coated surfaces, one “as is” (without an antibacterial additive for coatings) and the other with an antimicrobial surface coating, were tested using the ISO 22196.

 The same number of bacteria (E. coli) were added to each sample and then incubated at 37C/98F (body temperature) for 24 hours.

 Afterward, both surfaces were assessed to determine how many bacteria were remaining after the incubation period.

 As seen in the below photo, high numbers of bacteria were recovered from the untreated surface coating.
 In contrast, hardly any bacteria were recovered from the surface coated with an antibacterial coating.

 The graph below is another way of demonstrating how antibacterial coatings perform over time.
 The same number of bacteria were added to a surface with an antibacterial coating and a surface with an untreated coating.

 The samples were incubated for 24 hours at 98F/37C (body temperature).
-Afterwards, the number of bacteria remaining on each surface were determined.
+Afterward, the number of bacteria remaining on each surface was determined.